jhelmke45/projects/README.md

 ### Project Description

 In this project, we made an articulated robot arm which can be controlled through a few potentiometers.
-It is designed so that different toolheads can be easily swappped in and out, making use of magnets, meaning it can be used to pick up things, draw with a pencil, grab things with a magnet, or just about anything else.
+It is designed so that different toolheads can be easily swapped in and out, making use of magnets, meaning it can be used to pick up things, draw with a pencil, grab things with a magnet, or just about anything else.
 Other toolheads can be easily designed in the future, and be used for all kinds of applications.

 ### Code and Wiring